-Medicare-eligible retirees who choose to become re-employed or survivors who become employed in an OPERS-covered position are prohibited from participating in an HRA by federal law.
+Medicare-eligible retirees who choose to become re-employed or survivors who become employed in an OPERS-covered position are prohibited from participating in an HRA.
 For this group of retirees, OPERS sponsors secondary coverage through a professionally managed self-insured program.
 Retirees who enroll in this plan are provided with a monthly allowance to offset a portion of the monthly premium.
 Medicare-eligible spouses and dependents can also enroll in this plan as long as the retiree is enrolled.

-A monthly allowance for health care coverage for retirees and their eligible dependents is provided by OPERS.
+A monthly allowance for health care coverage for eligible retirees and their eligible dependents is provided by OPERS.
 The base allowance is determined by OPERS.
-For those retiring on or after January 1, 2015, the allowance provided is based on years of qualifying service credit and age when the retiree first enrolled in OPERS health care.
+For those retiring on or after January 1, 2015, the allowance is based on years of qualifying service credit and age when the retiree first enrolled in OPERS health care.
 Monthly allowances range between 51% and 90% of the premium base.
 Those who retired prior to January 1, 2015, with an allowance at or above 75%, will have an allowance of at least 75%.
-Members retiring at any age with 30 or more years (based on retirement group) of qualifying service have at least a 71% allowance.

-While spouses have access to health care, the allowances for spouses have been phased out.
+While spouses have access to select a health care plan, OPERS does not provide any financial support.
 Spouses who are not Medicare-eligible currently have access to OPERS group coverage at full cost.
 Spouses who are Medicare-eligible have access to the OPERS Medicare Connector also at full cost.
 If the retiree has at least 20 years of qualifying service and is enrolled in OPERS health care, children (up to age 26) will receive half of the retiree's allowance percentage.